Master of all things email – ensuring accessibilityReading Time: 5 minutes

 One way to make your email efforts a little more “effortless” is by incorporating HTML code.
 A well-crafted template with the elements described will eliminate concerns of the accessibility of your emails, and that they are meeting all of the ADA guidelines.

-Your happy bakers at Mail Bakery is just the team to get you there and get your emails read.
+Your happy bakers at Mail Bakery are just the team to get you there and get your emails read.
 They can string in some elements like header tags to make your emails able to be scanned and easily navigated by your readers’ assistive technology.
 Your Mail Bakery bakers will help to eliminate questions and doubt over whether or not your email content and design meets all accessibility guidelines.

 Bring your design – your first coding is free